 4,000 children, youth and adults receiving counseling, psychotherapy and support group services.

-4 specialized programs unique in our community: The Marriage & Family Therapy Institute, The Link's NRC, Children in Crisis & Grief and Enriched Living: A Program for the Aging, Their Families, and Caregivers.
+5 programs for our community: Affordable Counseling & Psychotherapy for individuals, couples and families, The Marriage & Family Therapy Training Institute, The Link's NRC, Children in Crisis & Grief and Enriched Living: A Program for the Aging, their Families, and Caregivers.

 1 gift from you makes all this possible in our community!

 In 1971 the metropolitan Atlanta community came together to address the emotional and mental health needs of adults, families, couples, youth and children who were experiencing difficulties in various aspects of their lives.
 Many could not afford mental health services.
 Clearly an affordable counseling center was needed and The Link Counseling Center, a non-profit charitable organization, was established.
 A concerned group of citizens in Sandy Springs met under the direction of Gene Steinmann to create a resource for teenagers and their families.
 Gene Steinmann, along with Mike Disney, worked diligently with county officials, local businesses and Georgia State University to obtain funding and find a home for a much needed community counseling center.
 The Link was one of the first centers in the nation to become a family counseling center.
 Today, many of its staff members are considered pioneers in the field of marriage and family therapy as well as experiential psychotherapy.